guntenbein/occam-go-challenge/README.md

 Also, the application is not provided with logging, tracing, metrics and the infrastructure things for the microservice and the distributed systems.
 It does not have any real sources, just mocks for testing.
 And it has the console as the output.
 So it does not have any real transport for the output.
-All that things are suppose to be outside the application.
+All that things are supposed to be outside the scope of the challenge exercise.